All posts

 The Core Principle: Determinism Over Intelligence

 The META diagnostic maps structural risk across four dimensions: Money, Entity, Tax, and Accountability.
 Each dimension gets a score from 1 to 5.
-Those scores drive which sections appear in your report, which findings get highlighted, and how cross-dimensional patterns are detected.
+Those scores drive which sections appear in your report, which findings get highlighted, and how cross-dimensional patterns get detected.

 What "Deterministic" Means in Practice